tobiassjosten/tobiassjosten.github.io/_posts/2011-09-02-symfony2-file-permissions-in-ubuntu.md

 ## Install and enable ACL

-First you need to install ACL, preferrably through your package manager; `aptitude` on Ubuntu, `pacman` on Arch, `yum` on Fedora, etc:
+First you need to install ACL, preferrably through your package manager; `apt-get` on Ubuntu, `pacman` on Arch, `yum` on Fedora, etc:

-    $ sudo aptitude install acl
+    $ sudo apt-get install acl

 Then you edit your `/etc/fstab` to enable ACL for your partition.
 Simply add `acl` to the list of options.